khaors/geocompr/main.md

 As outlined in section \@ref(why-geocomputation-with-r) there are many reasons for using R for geocomputation:
 R is well-suited to the interactive use required in many geographic data analysis workflows compared with other languages.
-R excels in the rapidly growing fields of Data Science (which includes data carpentry, statistical learning techniques and data visualization) and (via efficient interfaces to databases and distributed computing systems) Big Data.
+R excels in the rapidly growing fields of Data Science (which includes data carpentry, statistical learning techniques and data visualization) and Big Data (via efficient interfaces to databases and distributed computing systems).

 For some applications another language may be more appropriate, such as Python, Java or C++.
 There are excellent resources for learning geocomputation *without R*, as discussed in section \@ref(software-for-geocomputation).